aneterial/aneterial/README.md

 **PHP (Laravel) -- JS (JQuery) -- MySQL**
 ___
 ### About
-Don't know what I really may to white - in my free from developing time && if it posible - like rollerblading, often watch anime (my avatar proof ツ).
+Don't know what I really may to write - in my free from developing time && if it posible - like rollerblading, often watch anime (my avatar proof ツ).
 But the most favourite hobby is PC gaming:video_game:.\
 The most lovely genre - action RPG and specifically game series Dark Souls :skull:

 **Actually my [steam profile](https://steamcommunity.com/id/chihiro_yamato/)**\